genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/06_forms.md

 ### Custom validation

-When defining your `jsonSchema`, you can pass a custom validation function to any field via the  `validateFn` key n the `options` block.
+When defining your `jsonSchema`, you can pass a custom validation function to any field via the `validateFn` key in the `options` block.

 ```typescript
 {